dsccommunity/StorageDsc/README.md

 This module was previously named **xDisk**, the version is regressing to a ".1" release with the addition of xMountImage.

 ### Unreleased

-* Added support for multiple partitions per disk, -DiskSize and -FSLabel in xDisk
+### 2.0.0.0

+* Breaking change: Added support for following properties: DriveLetter, Size, FSLabel.
+DriveLetter is a new key property.

 ### 1.0.0.0
 * Initial release of xStorage module with following resources (contains resources from deprecated xDisk module):